trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>How to change the kernel parameters?
 What kernel options might you need to tune?</b></summary><br>

-To set the kernel parameters in UNIX-like, first edit the file `/etc/sysctl.conf` after making the changes save the file and run the command `sysctl -p`, this command will make the changes permanently without rebooting the machine.
+To set the kernel parameters in Unix-like, first edit the file `/etc/sysctl.conf` after making the changes save the file and run the command `sysctl -p`, this command will make the changes permanently without rebooting the machine.

 Useful resources: